 - a) Is there a functional dependency from B to A?
-Explain your answer. - b) The rows that are shown suggest there could be a functional dependency $A \rightarrow B$ .
-Compose a database query that would list rows that are counterexamples to the functional dependency $A \rightarrow B$ .
+Explain your answer. - b) The rows that are shown suggest there could be a functional dependency $A \rightarrow B$.
+Compose a database query that would list rows, if they exist, that are counterexamples to the functional dependency $A \rightarrow B$.
+Such a query would list rows in the table where two or more rows have the same value for A but different values for B.